Geometric Phase-Driven Scattering Evolutions

-Our theoretical framework can predict the distributions of not only scattering intensities according to Eq.~(\ref{expansion-simplified-intensity2}), but also of polarizations according to Eq.~(\ref{expansion-simplified}).
-The polarization distributions (in terms of $S_3$ of the scattered fields) on the $\mathbf{x}$-$\mathbf{y}$ plane are shown in Fig.~\ref{fig3}(a), for linear polarization ($S_2=1$ and $\varphi_g\approx0$) and LCP ($S_3=1$ and $\varphi_g\approx\pi/2$) incidences, where the agreement further confirms the accuracy of our theoretical framework.
+The polarization distributions on the $\mathbf{x}$-$\mathbf{y}$ plane are further shown in Fig.~\ref{fig3}(a), for linear polarization ($S_2=1$ and $\varphi_g\approx0$) and LCP ($S_3=1$ and $\varphi_g\approx\pi/2$) incidences.
 According to Eq.~(\ref{expansion-simplified}), the locations of circularly-polarized scatterings ($S_3=\pm1$; circular polarization singularities~\cite{GBUR_2016__Singular}) can be directly predicted and even designed by selecting proper incident polarization and directions.
 We show the scattering polarization distributions (simulated results) on the whole scattering momentum sphere in Fig.~\ref{fig3}(b) for the linear polarization incidence ($S_2=1$) and the predicted locations of polarization singularities are also marked by crosses, agreeing well with the numerical calculations.